bethdecarlo/random-password-generator/README.md

 # Random Password Generator

 ## Description

+⚡️ Welcome to the repository for the Random Password Generator.
+This random password generator creates random passwords based on criteria selected by our user, an employee with access to sensitive data.

+⚡️ For example, the user can choose the length of the password, the and which character types will be used.
+Once the user selects their options, a random password is generated based on those parameters.
+If the user does not select choices within the parameters they are prompted with, they will be guided to try again with an alert that will remind them of the parameters.

-This random password generator has been modified from starter code to create an application.
-The application generates random passwords based on criteria selected by the user.
-For example, the user can choose the number of characters in the password, whether it will include numbers, uppercase letters, lowercase letters, and symbols.
-The app will run in the browser and will feature HTML, CSS, and will be powered by JavaScript.
+⚡️ The app will run in the browser and will feature HTML, CSS, and will be powered by JavaScript.
+I hope that you enjoy this application.

 ## User Story